Introduction / History

 India is one of the most culturally, linguistically, and geographically diverse countries on the face of the earth.
 The nation's geography ranges from the lofty crags of the Himalayas to the deserts of Rajasthan.
 Isolated, primeval jungles can be found in the northeast, and growing masses of people cover the plains in the central states.

-With more than 1,000 million people, India ranks second only to China in the world's population.
 The Manjhi are only one of the many hundreds of ethnic groups living in India.
 They live mainly in the Gumla district in the eastern-central state of Bihar.
 Other Manjhi live spread throughout the plains of the states of Bihar, West Bengal, and Assam.

 The Manjhi are a dark-complexioned people.
 They are said to be strong, loving, clever, and industrious.
 Their primary language is Manjhi, but they also speak Sadri and a little Bihari.